 As reported by Chamber Watch, Senator Sheldon Whitehouse (D-RI). called out the U.S. Chamber of Commerce for supporting big oil and opposing environmental protections.
 The Chamber is collectively receiving millions of dollars from ExxonMobil, Chevron, Conoco Philips, Occidental Petroleum, Philips 66, Hess, Apache, Tesoro Petroleum, Marathon Oil, Marathon Petroleum, and Noble Energy.

-Americans for Prosperity is part of the fossil fuel powered network of the Koch brothers.
+Americans for Prosperity is part of the fossil fuel-powered network of the Koch brothers.
 They have a long history of disinformation and political interference.
 They successfully killed cap-and-trade legislation in 2010 and their political influence extended to GOP presidential contenders in 2011.
-The 2015 slate of Republican contenders were also linked to the fossil fuel industry.
+The 2015 slate of Republican contenders was also linked to the fossil fuel industry.

 Simply put the America is more corrupt under Trump.
 As reported by Yahoo News, the U.S. is ranked 23rd in the 2019 Corruption Perceptions Index, slipping from 2018, according to a report published by Transparency International.
 Of particular concern in the U.S. is the correlation between money and politics, the watchdog said.
 Almost two thirds of countries that significantly improved their standings also strengthened campaign finance laws.
 Meanwhile, many of the low performers have lax regulations when it comes to wealth and power, according to the report.